Flex-Able Leftovers (album)

-Flex-Able Leftovers is a studio album by the American guitarist Steve Vai, released on November 10, 1998, through Sony Records.
+Flex-Able Leftovers is the fifth studio album by the American guitarist Steve Vai, released on November 10, 1998, through Sony Records.
 It contains five bonus tracks and is quite different from the original Flex-Able Leftovers EP.
 Unlike Steve Vai's other albums, which are mostly instrumental, almost all copies of Flex-Able Leftovers feature a Parental Advisory label, as a result of the song "Fuck Yourself" containing multiple profanities and sexual references.
 Other differences from the original version include the recording of live drums on "You Didn't Break It!"
 (The original used a drum machine) and the complete re-editing and mixing of the songs.